Blue cod: Diet and foraging

 Many fish species are generalists; thus, they are not limited by the predator-prey cycle.
 P. colias is one of them.
 They have been recorded to have 52 taxa in their diet, where adults are found to be more selective than juveniles.
 It makes sense that when P. colias grows bigger, the variety of species in their diet also increases, this includes polychaetes, crustaceans, molluscs, Pisces, algae and even its own spawn!
 This means that P. colias are omnivores which "feeds on more one trophic level".
 In short, you can say that they consume anything that is abundant and available locally.
 Other than the development of the fish itself, what they consume differs from region to region and whether the area is fished or not plays an important role as well.
 One study showed that oyster dredged habitat can reduce their prey diversity and have a negative effect on fish size.
 They usually stalk, seize and swallow their prey.
 After being caught, they tend to regurgitate the stomach contents.

 "Our Big Blue Backyard" is a documentary of New Zealand marine and shoreline species.
-In the Chatham Islands episode, blue cod (P. colias) waits to feed on pāua, an endemic sea-snail that attaches itself on hard surfaces such as rocks, at its most vulnerable phases – when they move or are grasped up by a starfish using hundreds of tube feet.
+In the Chatham Islands episode, blue cod waits to feed on pāua, an endemic sea-snail that attaches itself on hard surfaces such as rocks, at its most vulnerable phases – when they move or are grasped up by a starfish using hundreds of tube feet.
 They are also said to be voracious.